Netminded/static-dashboard/README.md

-# static-deps-creator
+# Static Dashboard App

-This template should help get you started developing with Vue 3 in Vite.
+This project uses Vue 3, Vue Router and Pinia for the local store, TypeScript and Firebase for authentication.

 ## Recommended IDE Setup